 307.2 Evaporators and cooling coils.
-Condensate drain systems shall be provided for equipment and appliances containing evaporators or, cooling coils, or condensing furnaces.
+Condensate drain systems shall be provided for equipment and appliances containing evaporators or cooling coils.
 Condensate drain systems shall be designed, constructed and installed in accordance with Sections 307.2.1 through 307.2.4.

 307.2.1 Condensate disposal.
-Condensate from all condensing furnaces, cooling coils and evaporators shall be conveyed from the drain pan outlet to an approved place of disposal.
-When unable to drain by gravity a condensate pump may be used.
-Where pumps are used, they shall be installed with factory equipped auxiliary high level switch and shall shut off equipment served upon activation of the auxiliary high level switch.
-Where damage to any building components will occur as a result of over flow from the pump, the pump shall also be located in the auxiliary drain pan or in a separate drain pan equipped with a separate drain line or water level detection device.
+Condensate from all cooling coils and evaporators shall be conveyed from the drain pan outlet to an approved place of disposal.
 Condensate shall not discharge into a street, alley or other areas so as to cause a nuisance.